ElektraInitiative/libelektra/doc/decisions/5_implemented/decision_process.md

 - Reviewers are only required to read the files in the PR.
   They may ignore the discussions surrounding the decision.
   Reviews should focus on the "Problem" section first, and only when that is agreed upon focus in the other parts.
-  It is encouraged that at least one decision reviewer provides a review _without_ participating in the discussion.
+  It is encouraged that at least one decision reviewers provides a review _without_ participating in the discussion.
   This ensures that there aren't any unintentional shared assumptions between discussion participants.

 ## Assumptions